telerik/blazor-docs/components/popup/position-collision.md

 ### Anchor Alignment

-Use the available parameters to control which part of the Popup touches the anchor.
+Use the available parameters to control which part of the anchor touches the Popup.

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)